 Related Policies:

-03.11, 03.111, 03.121
+03.11; 03.111; 03.121

 LEGAL: SB 236 (2017) AMENDED KRS 160.380 TO STATE THAT A SUPERINTENDENT WHO IS REQUIRING A BACKGROUND CHECK MAY ALSO REQUIRE THE VOLUNTEER TO PROVIDE A LETTER FROM THE CABINET FOR HEALTH AND FAMILY SERVICES STATING THAT THERE ARE NO FINDINGS OF SUBSTANTIATED CHILD ABUSE OR NEGLECT ON RECORD.
 SB 101 (2018) HAS AN EMERGENCY CLAUSE MAKING THE AMENDMENTS CURRENTLY EFFECTIVE.